H\"older singular metrics on big line bundles and equidistribution: Equidistribution with convergence speed for H older singular metrics

 Note that $L$ is trivial over $U_x$ and the metric $h_{M,\sigma}$ has a weight $\varphi$ on $U_x\cap M\cong\mathbb{D}^\star\times\mathbb{D}^{n-1}$ given by $e^{2\varphi}=|z_1|^2\det[g_{jk}]$.
 So $dd^c\varphi=-\frac{1}{2\pi}\ric_\omega>0$ and $\varphi$ is psh on $U_x\cap M$.
 We see as in \cite[Lemma 6.8]{CM11} that $\varphi$ extends to a psh function on $U_x$, and $h_{M,\sigma}$ extends uniquely to a positively curved metric $h^L$ on $L$.
 By construction, $h^L$ is a H\"older metric with singularities.

 (2) Let us specialize the previous example to the case of Riemann surfaces.
 Let $X$ be a compact Riemann surface of genus $g$ and let $\Sigma=\{p_1,\ldots,p_d\}\subset X$.
-It is well-known that the following conditions are equivalent:
+It follows from the Uniformization Theorem that the following conditions are equivalent:

 (i) $U=X\setminus\Sigma$ admits a complete K\"ahler-Einstein metric $\omega$ with $\operatorname{Ric}_\omega=-\omega$,

 (ii) $2g-2+d>0$,

 (iii) $L=K_X\otimes\cO_X(\Sigma)$ is ample,